Time in Tolkien's fiction: Escape from time

-Flieger quotes Tolkien's comment that "The human-stories of the elves are doubtless full of the Escape from Deathlessness".
+In her book A Question of Time, Flieger quotes Tolkien's comment that "The human-stories of the elves are doubtless full of the Escape from Deathlessness".
 In her view, this explains the exploration of time in his mythology, death and deathlessness being the "concomitants" of time and timelessness.
 Tolkien wrote in a 1956 letter that:

 Flieger argues that timelessness cannot really be pictured, for if it was, the story would be frozen in midstep, the narrative stopped dead.
 The nearest Tolkien can get is to depict the Elves living in Lothlórien: they neither grow old nor die; their strength and beauty do not fade.
 In this state of preservation, she writes, they illustrate a Christian message: "the danger to faith in a fallen world of clinging to the present, which inevitably becomes living in the past".
 She contrasts this, a mistaken attempted escape from change and death, with the actions of mortal Men and Hobbits who boldly face the loss of all they hold dear, "the absolute necessity of letting go, of trusting in the unknown future, of having faith in God".
 Frodo is enchanted by his vision of Lothlórien as a place of perfect beauty which he must soon leave, just as he is horrified, she writes, by his matching vision of the Shire, shattered, despoiled, industrialised, polluted, to which he will return.
 When he does return home after completing his quest, he meets the fallen wizard Saruman.
 Frodo has grown very much, the wizard says bitterly.
 Flieger explains that Frodo has outgrown his little world of the Shire; he is obliged to move, but also able to change.
 This causes him pain, but is his salvation.